 Ambience wise, this restaurant goes with the dark, wooden theme, with open coffee bars and a long counter seating as a centre piece.
 As we were early, we got to choose to seat ourselves at the comfy sofa seats by the window.
 We could see an open performance space outside of the window and at that time of the day, performers testing out their sound systems could be heard.
 I assume when they start performing later in the day, it would give the place an even greater vibe for a gathering of friends.

 Even though this is a good place for full-course meals, stick to the breakfast items.

 Audrey Cafe’ des Fleurs

-Audrey Cafe’ des Fleurs (translated to Cafe of Flowers) is situated on atrium mentioned earlier.
+Audrey Cafe’ des Fleurs (translated to Cafe of Flowers, but unlike the White Flower Factory at Siam Square One that I had reviewed earlier) is situated on atrium mentioned earlier.
 As it is on the 8th floor, one may want to use the escalators instead of going round and round on the ramp for 3 stories.

 The meal at D’ARK was rather filling, so we actually meant to have just desserts at Audrey’s.
 That being said, I saw guys on other tables having full meals too.

 We ordered 2 simple items: Thai Milk Tea Crepe (their signature) and Flower Pot Cake (Dark Chocolate).

 The crepe, drizzled over with Thai Milk Tea sauce, was chewy and soft at the same time.
 This is a classic example of how 2 un-attractive components can come together to make something good.
 I mean, without the sauce, the crepe was mostly tasteless; and the sauce could not be eaten on its own, since it would be a feat to try and drink a cup of greasy liquid.
 However, when put together, they complemented each other perfectly and created a unique gastronomic experience!